Kiesco08/15-Puzzle/README.md

 # FuzePuzzle
-A simple 15-Puzzle implemented as a personal project
+An implementation of a 15-Puzzle